-030205.
-General Schedule (GS) Employees
+2.5 General Schedule (GS) Employees

-- A. Basic Pay.
-Basic pay for GS employees is defined in 5 CFR 531.203 as the rate of pay fixed by law or by administrative action for the position held by a GS employee prior to withholding any deductions and excludes additional pay of any kind. - B. Pay Computation.
-Computations of salaries are based on the rates contained in the OPM, Pay and Leave, OPM Salary Table.
+2.5.1.
+Basic Pay.
+Basic pay for GS employees is defined in 5 CFR 531.203 as the rate of pay fixed by law or by administrative action for the position held by a GS employee prior to withholding any deductions and excludes additional pay of any kind.

+2.5.2.
+Pay Computation.
+Computations of salaries are based on the rates contained in OPM, Pay and Leave, OPM Salary Table.

-C. Determining Basic Rates
+2.5.3.
+Determining Basic Rates

-- 1. The hourly basic rate is determined by dividing the annual rate by 2,087 hours, with the result adjusted to the nearest cent, counting one-half cent and over as a whole cent.
-See 5 U.S.C. § 5504. - 2.
+2.5.3.2.
 The biweekly rate is determined by multiplying the hourly rate by 80 hours for full-time employees.

-- 3. A daily rate is determined by multiplying the hourly basic rate by the number of daily hours of service. - 4.
-For any employee whose pay is monthly or covers one calendar month, rules for division of time and computation of pay are governed by 5 U.S.C. § 5505. - D. Interim Geographic Adjustment (IGA).
-On February 1, 1996, OPM issued final regulations at 61 Federal Register 3539 to address the termination of IGAs.
-Locality-based comparability payments replaced the IGAs effective August 2, 1996. - E. Special Higher Minimum Base Rates for Law Enforcement Officers (LEO) at Grades GS-3 Through GS-10.
+2.5.3.3.
+A daily rate is determined by multiplying the hourly basic rate by the number of daily hours of service.

+2.5.3.4.
+For any employee whose pay is monthly or covers one calendar month, rules for division of time and computation of pay are governed by 5 U.S.C. § 5505.

+2.5.4.
+Interim Geographic Adjustment (IGA).
+On February 1, 1996, OPM issued final regulations at 61 Federal Register (FR) 3539 to address the termination of IGAs.
+Locality-based comparability payments replaced the IGAs effective August 2, 1996.

+2.5.5.
+Special Higher Minimum Base Rates for Law Enforcement Officers (LEO) at Grades GS-3 Through GS-10.
 Special base rates for LEOs at grades GS-3 through GS-10 are authorized under section 403 of the FEPCA of 1990 and 5 CFR 531.204 and are used in lieu of a GS rate.
 OPM publishes the special base rates for LEOs in a special salary table.
-These rates are the basis for computing locality payments under 5 CFR 531, Subpart F. Special geographic adjustments for LEOs under section 404 of the FEPCA of 1990 have been eliminated because they have been surpassed by regular locality payments under 5 U.S.C. § 5304. - F. Locality-Based Comparability Payments.
-Title 5, CFR 531, Subpart F and 5 U.S.C. § 5304 govern locality payments for GS employees and other employment positions in locality pay areas.
+These rates are the basis for computing locality payments under 5 CFR 531, subpart F. Special geographic adjustments for LEOs under section 404 of the FEPCA of 1990 have been eliminated because they have been surpassed by regular locality payments under 5 U.S.C. § 5304.

+2.5.6.
+Locality-Based Comparability Payments.
+Title 5, CFR 531, subpart F and 5 U.S.C. § 5304 govern locality payments for GS employees and other employment positions in locality pay areas.
 Locality pay is considered as basic pay for retirement, Federal Employees' Group Life Insurance (FEGLI), premium pay, advance pay, severance pay, lump-sum leave, and workers' compensation purposes.
 The HRO bases locality pay eligibility on where an employee's official duty station is, and not where he or she lives.
 Locality pay does not transfer with an employee from one pay locality to another.
 Employees must receive whatever rate of pay applies at his or her new duty station.
 Employees on temporary assignment in a different pay locality must continue receiving their current salary.
 Locality pay does not apply overseas.
-The official worksite for an employee covered by a telework agreement must be determined on a case-by-case basis using criteria established by the OPM.
+The official worksite for an employee covered by a telework agreement must be determined on a case-by-case basis using criteria established by OPM.

-030206.
-Employees in Performance Management and Recognition System (PMRS)
+2.6 Employees in Performance Management and Recognition System (PMRS)